haliekoehler/gridsome-portfolio/README.md

-# Default starter for Gridsome
+# Gridsome Portfolio

-This is the project you get when you run `gridsome create new-project`.
+A Jamstack framework for Vue.js
+Check out the documentation [here](https://gridsome.org/docs/).

 ### 1. Install Gridsome CLI tool if you don't have

 `npm install --global @gridsome/cli`

-### 2. Create a Gridsome project

-1. `gridsome create my-gridsome-site` to install default starter
-2. `cd my-gridsome-site` to open the folder
+### 2. Run Locally / Build for Prod

-3. `gridsome develop` to start a local dev server at `http://localhost:8080`
+`gridsome develop` to start a local dev server at `http://localhost:8080` `gridsome build` to build for production
-4. Happy coding 🎉🙌